 Traditionally, if an attacker wanted to inject malicious code into software, they might try to sneak it into an obscure or unscrutinized piece of code in the hope it would go undetected.
 To defend against this, many organizations require peer code reviewing as part of their development processes.
-The idea is that if something fishy was added to the code, the peer reviewer would find and flag it before it merges with the production branch.
+The idea is that if something fishy were added to the code, the peer reviewer would find and flag it before it merges with the production branch.
 But what if human reviewers can’t see the malicious code?

 Defending Against Trojan Source